pratik-athawale/key-value-app-docker/backend/Readme.md

 16. curl http://localhost:3000/health
 show show `up`
-*note we were able to connect to mongodb container just be specifying container name mongodb_c and it resolved it, we didnt have to specify full address.s
+*note we were able to connect to mongodb container just be specifying container name mongodb_c and it resolved it, we didnt have to specify full address.

+17. create start-backend.sh script to build kv_express app image and run it with configuration needed